top of page

 We have raised the funds to enable us to get 3D imaging data from USF IDEX.
 The 3D imaging data will help us engineer the new recreated Arches it will give us dimensional data on all the historic Arch pieces and over Arches size.
 These 1924 Tom Phillips built pieces of the Arches will be incorporated into a new Arch.

 These pieces are being donated by the Grandson (Robert Williams) of the man (Frank Hemelgarn) paid to remove the remains in 1979.
 He understood the significance and kept them all these 40+ years.
 He used to play on the remains as a kid.
-Frank is the man who place the stones next to the pier post Hurricane Donna and was integral in naming Time Square.
+Frank is the man who placed the stones next to the pier post after Hurricane Donna and was integral in naming Times Square.

 Tom Phillips has just one monument left to show for all the history he created.
 That is the 1924 Stone Monument on the west end Main St. We repaired and rejuvenated that Tom Phillips Stone Monument.
 Our volunteers repaired huge cracks in the structure.
 Our volunteers repaired, beautified, installed a donated sign and gave it a facelift.
 Post IAN it needs help again.